Croatia in the Junior Eurovision Song Contest 2003

 Croatia participated in the Junior Eurovision Song Contest 2003.
 The Croatian broadcaster Hrvatska radiotelevizija (HRT) organised an national final to select the first Croatian entry, being Dino Jelusić with the song "Ti si moja prva ljubav", which went on to win the 2003 contest.

 Before Junior Eurovision

 Dječja Pjesma Eurovizije 2003

 Dječja Pjesma Eurovizije 2003 was the first edition of the Croatian national selection, which selected Croatia's entry for the Junior Eurovision Song Contest 2003.

 Competing entries

 Artists and composers were able to submit their entries to the broadcaster.
 An expert committee consisting of Alan Bjelinski, Rajko Dujmić, Boris Đurđević, Mladen Kušec, Marin Margitić, Ivana Plechinger and Maja Vučić selected ten artists and songs for the competition from the received submissions.

 Final

-The final took place on 7 July 2003 at the Tvornica Kulture in Zagreb, hosted by Iva Sulentić and Frano Domitrović, while all the competing songs were accompanied by a symphony orchestra.
+The final took place on 7 July 2003 at the Tvornica Kulture in Zagreb, hosted by Iva Šulentić and Frano Domitrović, while all the competing songs were accompanied by a symphony orchestra.
 The winner was determined by a public televote.
 Only the winner was announced.